 How to Pay for Funeral Expenses

 Funerals are an opportunity for friends, family, and loved ones to honor and remember those who have passed on.
 These services are often the only opportunity many people will have to say goodbye to a close friend or relative, and as such, funeral services are planned with meticulous care and often with no expense spared.
 This can often lead to a strain on family finances at an already difficult time.
-Researching funeral service costs in advance and potentially purchasing burial insurance to cover expected costs can go a long way to reducing financial stress.
+Researching funeral service costs in advance and potentially purchasing funeral insurance to cover expected costs can go a long way to reducing financial stress.

 Average Funeral Costs